 These included: milk and medication, feed, security, veterinary costs and staff costs.

-We were only able to provide these funds thanks to the generosity of our supporters who have donated to support the orphanage and to the many adopters of one of the rhino babies being cared for at the orphanage.
+We were only able to provide these funds thanks to the generosity of our supporters who have donated to support the orphanage and to the many adopters of the rhino babies being cared for at the orphanage.

 Your support makes a big difference to protecting rhinos in their natural habitat